SS

 Strategic Judgment

-The advocate determines which arguments to advance, which to withhold, how to sequence submissions before a bench, what tactical concessions to make.
+Which arguments to advance, which to withhold, how to sequence submissions before a bench, what tactical concessions to make.
 This requires knowledge of the court, the bench, and the client.
+The machine processes; the advocate authors.
 The machine processes; the advocate authors.

-A submission presenting all arguments at equal weight, without strategic hierarchy, without the concessions a thinking advocate would make.
+All arguments at equal weight without strategic hierarchy.
 The bench detects absence of craft.

 Human Only